Jude Jacob Kayton July 30, 2020

 What makes you so passionate about sustainability?

+When you understand how interconnected we are to all living things and that this phenomenal tapestry of life is a gift for us to behold, you recognize that we have a responsibility to the generations that will come after us.
 Living sustainably and making sure we protect our vital ecosystem will create less climate and economic chaos—I imagine a world with more equity and fairness.
 Until we create economic and social policies that care for the potential of all human beings, along with an eco-economic understanding of healthy systems thinking, we will not have a sustainable world.
 I love the diversity of nature and I love diversity of culture and want a healthy, vibrant world in which to live the rest of my life and for generations to come.

 Tell us about your experiencesliving with the Inuit.
 How did this change/transform you and your world view?